knative/docs/docs/versioned/admin/editing-configmaps.md

 ---
 # Editing ConfigMaps

 This page provides information and best practices for editing ConfigMaps.
-While there is no technical difference in how Knative uses ConfigMaps in Kubernetes, you should be aware of the following points and tips while working with ConfigMaps:

-- The _example key.
-Don't modify.
-- Value propagation.
-Know when changes to default settings take affect.
-- Version control.
-Use ConfigMaps for version control.

-The most common way to use ConfigMaps is to configure settings for containers running in a Pod, or in multiple pods, that use a specified namespace.
-There are a number of other ways to use ConfigMaps as described in [Kubernetes ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) documentation.
+Knative usually uses ConfigMaps to manage most system-level configuration, including default values, minimum and maximum values, and names and addresses of connecting services.
+Because Knative is implemented as a set of controllers, Knative watches the ConfigMaps and should update behavior live shortly after the ConfigMap is updated.

 ## The _example key

 ConfigMap files installed by Knative contain an `_example` key that shows the usage and purpose of a configuration key.
-The key itself is not a key, but a long comment.
+This key does not affect Knative behavior, but contains a value which acts as a documentation comment.

 In case a user edits the `_example` key by mistakenly thinking their edits would have an affect, the administrator needs to be alerted.
 The Knative webhook server determines if the `_example key` has been altered.
 The edit is caught when the value of the checksum for the `_example` key is different when compared with the pod's template annotations.
 If the checksum is null however, it does not create the warning.